law-nguyen/CMPE172_Project/README.md

+# SJSU Spring 2021 CMPE 172 Project

+Presented by: Kevin Nguyen, Lawrence Nguyen, Alex Vuong

-# CMPE 172 Project: SJSU Bookstore v2.0
+# SJSU Bookstore v2.0
 A better, cleaner version of the old news.
+This project is an online bookstore that streamlines SJSU's otherwise cumbersome book ordering process.
+Built using React, AWS services, and Stripe.

 ## AWS services used
 S3, Amplify, AppSync, Cognito, Lambda, DynamoDB